Discovering Savonlinna and Lake Saimaa Finland’s Lake District

 Olavinlinna Castle is allegedly the most northerly existing medieval castle in the world.
 The following morning, I return there for a scheduled tour.

 Also known as St Olaf’s Castle, it was constructed for Erik Axelsson Tott in 1475 to protect what was then Sweden from the Russians.
 It’s setting on a small island in the strait linking Haukivesi and Pihlajavesi lakes is spectacular.
 In 1743, the castle was handed to the Russians, who expanded it.
 Further restoration work was carried out in the 1960s and 70s.
-It is now a major tourist attraction when not hosting the opera festival.
+It is now a major tourist attraction in addition to hosting the opera festival.

 The lake in Savonlinna